Are you ready to start saving money with meal planning but not sure where to start or what you’ll need?

 Ways to Organize Your Meal Planning Recipes

-I like to describe my surroundings as an organized chaos.
-To the outside world things seem a mess, but I know exactly where everything is.
+I like to describe my surroundings as organized chaos.
+To the outside world, things seem a mess, but I know exactly where everything is.

 That said, it doesn’t really help when I sit down to plan our meals if I’m having to switch from one app to another or pull out random recipe cards from a cookbook or recipe box.